great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_metrics.md

 ---
 title: How to create a custom Metric
 ---
-import Prerequisites from '../../../connecting_to_your_data/components/prerequisites.jsx' import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'
+import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

-This guide will help you implement a custom Metric in Pandas.
+This guide will help you implement a custom Metric in Pandas using the appropriate MetricProvider class.

 <Prerequisites>